Why Agreements Protocol

 Where examples and reference fit

-Simple Agreement and Complex Agreement are complete agreement JSON artifacts you can inspect or adapt before validating and deploying with the SDK.
+Simple Agreement and Complex Agreement are complete agreement JSON artifacts you can inspect or adapt before validating and deploying.
+Use Run an end-to-end agreement workflow when you want a guided run of the complex service retainer example through validation, deployment, operation, state, and history.
 Use the API Reference group in the sidebar for generated request and response details fromopenapi.json.
-Use EIP-712 Signing Reference only when you are constructing typed data directly, verifying SDK helper behavior, or debugging a signing mismatch.
+Use EIP-712 Signing Reference when you are constructing typed data directly, verifying SDK helper behavior, or debugging a signing mismatch.
 Use Errors and troubleshooting when a request fails.